piercefreeman/vllm-bootstrap/README.md

 # vllm-bootstrap

+Self contained docker image to treat a remote server (Runpod, GCP, AWS) as a generic endpoint for speeding up batch inference compute.
+Deploy the docker image to your remote server and dynamically update the model it's serving, get vllm bootstrap status, issue jobs, etc.

-FastAPI control plane for launching and managing vLLM servers with explicit GPU ownership.
+Internally we implement this logic through a FastAPI control plane for launching and managing vLLM servers with explicit GPU ownership.

 ## API